hadaserrano/tarea_repaso_nov/README.md

 # tarea_repaso_nov
-mkdir for foldders
+I used mkdir for foldders,
-touch for files
+touch to create the files,
-downloaded a photo from google and just drag it over choosen folder used touch gitignore and code . to ignore local_config and files ending in .tmp and .env git status git add .gitignore
+downloaded a photo from google and just drag it over choosen folder, used touch gitignore and code . to ignore local_config and files ending in .tmp and .env, git status (around a 100 times), git add .gitignore,
-Did a commit
+Did a commit,
-git status
+git status,
-git add -A to add the rest of the files
+git add -A to add the rest of the files,
-Another git status and another commit
+Another git status and another commit.